-- To equip and empower students, especially from displaced (consequent to the Partition of the nation) and socio-economically backward families with updated knowledge, competence and creativity to face global challenges. - To impart value based and value added education to breed a set of socially responsible and selfconfident citizens for the future. - To educate the pupils and to enlighten them with the idea of and pride in the rich cultural tradition of our nation. - To evolve innovations in teaching-learning, research and extension activities to achieve national standards. - To promote women's education. - To generate consciousness of our national heritage and value system along with a rational, scientific temper and sensitivity to issues related to human rights and environment. - To realize the constitutional goal of equity through education to all, irrespective of caste and creed.
+• To equip and empower students, especially from displaced (consequent to the Partition of the nation) and socio-economically backward families with updated knowledge, competence and creativity to face global challenges.

+• To impart value-based and value-added education to breed a set of socially responsible and self-confident citizens for the future.

+• To educate pupils from socially and economically backward communities and to enlighten them with the idea of and pride in the rich cultural tradition of our nation.

+• To evolve innovations in teaching-learning, research and extension activities to achieve national standards.

+• To promote women's education.

+• To generate consciousness of our national heritage, culture and value system along with a rational, scientific temper, well aware of issues related to human rights and environment.

+To realise the constitutional goal of equity through education to all, irrespective of caste, creed and linguistic background.